YuukanOO/uniformcss.com/get-started/introduction/installation.md

 <div class="mb-10"></div>

-<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-none bg-blue-500 leading-1 color-white radius-round">3</span> Configure Uniform (optional)</h4>
+<h4><span class="w-6 h-6 mt-8 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-none bg-silver-200 leading-1 color-black radius-round">3</span> Configure Uniform (optional)</h4>

 You can customize Uniform directly in your stylesheet.
 For more information on what can be customized, visit the page on <a class="hover.underline" href="/get-started/configuration/">configuration</a>.